 Vitamin C

-Due to vitamin C deficiency, guinea pigs develop scurvy, which is a potentially fatal disease for them.
+Vitamin C maintains a strong immune system.
+Without enough of it, guinea pigs develop scurvy, which is a potentially fatal disease.

-Adult guinea pigs need 30 mg/kg of vitamin C daily, while pregnant and lactating guinea pigs can consume more of this vitamin.
+Adult guinea pigs need 30 mg/kg of vitamin C daily, while pregnant and lactating guinea pigs can consume more.
+Excess vitamin C is eliminated through urine, so make sure your guinea pigs consume enough.

 Vitamin A